ColOfAbRiX/the-road-to-fp/07_advanced_functions.md

 ```

 What's useful to understand for us now is that if you want to use a method as a function you need to
-somewhat convert it to an instance of `Function*`.
-This process is done automatically by the
+somewhat convert it to an instance of _FunctionN_ (by _FunctionN_ I mean one of the `Function0`,
+`Function1`, `Function2` and so on objects. _FunctionN_ is not a Scala object).
+This process is done
-compiler when it is able to infer what function type is needed, in what is called eta-expansion, or
+automatically by the compiler when it is able to infer what function type is needed, in what is
-manually by appending the eta-expansion postfix operator `_` after the method itself.
+called eta-expansion, or manually by appending the eta-expansion postfix operator `_` after the
+method itself.

 It's very simple and here you can see how it's used: